mjbright/jetporch_examples/README.md

 License
 =======

-this example repo is public domain
+This example repo is public domain.
+Jet is a GPLv3 licensed program.